-- 1. Nutrition education may be provided to parents beginning at the elementary level.
-The goal will be to continue to educate parents throughout the middle and high school levels. - 2.
-Healthy eating and physical activity will be actively promoted to students, parents, teachers, administrators, and the community at registration, PTO meetings, Open Houses, Health Fairs, teacher in-services, etc. - 3.
-Nutrition education from evidence-based sources may be provided in the form of handouts, postings on the District website, or presentations at open houses that focus on nutritional value and healthy lifestyles.
+- Nutrition education may be provided to parents beginning at the elementary level.
+The goal will be to continue to educate parents throughout the middle and high school levels. - Healthy eating and physical activity will be actively promoted to students, parents, teachers, administrators, and the community at registration, PTO meetings, Open Houses, Health Fairs, teacher in-services, etc. - Nutrition education may be provided in the form of handouts, postings on the District website, or presentations at open houses that focus on nutritional value and healthy lifestyles.

-Cross Reference: 8200 Local School Wellness 8230 District Nutrition Standards Legal Reference: I.C. § 33-512 Governance of Schools Publ L 111-296 The Healthy, Hunger-Free Kids Act of 2010 7 C.F.R 210.30 The Local School Wellness Policy
+Cross Reference: 8200 Healthy Lifestyles 8230 District Nutrition Standards

+Legal Reference: I.C. § 33-512 Governance of Schools

-Policy History: Adopted on: August 10, 2009 Revised on: June 11, 2012 Revised on: October 11, 2021
+Policy History: Adopted on: August 10, 2009 Revised on: June 11, 2012